navishjindal/Omoi/README.md

 Communication is fundamental to mental health.
 Reducing the frustration of being misunderstood drastically lowers anxiety and behavioral outbursts, promoting better emotional well-being for users and caregivers.

 ### 🎯 Goal 4: Quality Education
 Inclusive education requires inclusive tools.
-Amplify allows non-verbal students to participate in classrooms, ask questions, and socialize with peers effectively.
+Omoi allows non-verbal students to participate in classrooms, ask questions, and socialize with peers effectively.

 ---

 ## 🧠 How It Works: The "Magic" Logic

-Amplify uses a sophisticated pipeline to transform simple inputs into complex, human conversations:
+Omoi uses a sophisticated pipeline to transform simple inputs into complex, human conversations:

 1.  **Background Audio Recording (The "Ear"):**
     *   From the moment the app starts, it listens.
 It captures the user's environment and their specific vocalizations using a high-fidelity WAV encoder.